whikloj/Alpaca/README.md

 This service is used to configure an external microservice.
 This service will deploy multiple copies of its routes with different configured inputs and outputs based on properties.

-The routes to be configured are defined with the property `derivative.systems.installed` which expects a comma separated list.
+The routes to be configured are defined with the property `derivative.systems-installed` which expects a comma separated list.
 Each item in the list defines a new route and must also define 3 additional properties.

 ```